BY Team Veera

 PCOS is primarily linked to hormonal imbalance — specifically elevated androgen (male hormone) and insulin levels.
 If hormonal imbalance goes unmanaged, it can increase the risk of developing other chronic conditions such as type 2 diabetes, high blood pressure and heart disease.
 In fact, research suggests that women with PCOS who followed Dietary Approaches to Stop Hypertension (DASH) diet saw beneficial effects like lower blood insulin levels, lower inflammation and less abdominal fat accumulation.
 The DASH diet is a low-glycemic index (GI) diet i.e. it includes foods that do not instantly spike your blood insulin and sugar levels but instead raise the blood sugar leveIs gradually.
 This diet is rich in whole grains, fruits, vegetables, low-fat dairy products, and low in saturated fats — all of which are favourable for people with PCOS.

 Inflammation is your body’s immune response to protect itself from a foreign substance.
 But sometimes your body’s immune system reacts to its own cells causing a state of inflammation.
 C-reactive protein (CRP) is one such marker that is elevated during an inflammatory response in the body and is used to detect inflammation via blood test.
 CRP levels are known to be elevated in people with PCOS.
 Research shows that following an anti-inflammatory diet, can help reduce PCOS symptoms.
-Some anti-inflammatory foods you can include are:
+Some anti-inflammatory PCOS foods to eat include:

 1. nuts (almond and walnut),